How to Install Deck Lighting

-For the new posts, we first cut them in half lengthwise with a circular saw, then cut a groove for the wire and reglued the halves together with urethane glue.
+For the new low voltage deck post lights, we first cut them in half lengthwise with a circular saw, then cut a groove for the wire and reglued the halves together with urethane glue.
 Feed the circuit wires through the post before connecting the fixture (Photo 8).
 Connect them to the fixture wires with the wire connectors, and push the wire back into the post.
 Screw the post light to the top of the post.

 Dig a hole 18 to 24 in. deep with a posthole digger to set the post.
 Adjust the length of the post to the hole’s depth, and drop the post into the hole.
 Partially fill the hole with dirt, plumb the post with a carpenter’s level and tamp the dirt around the post.
 Continue adding dirt, checking for plumb and tamping until the hole is completely filled.
 Cover the circuit wires with 6 in. of dirt.

 Step 5: Install rope lighting